SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

   - Manually turned off some more internal logging &amp; security systems
   - Disabled multifactor authentication
   - Installed libraries which appear to be designed to automate _and hide_ data exfiltration
-  - Set up DNS tunnelling to hid the data transfer.
+  - Set up DNS tunnelling to hide the data transfer.

 In other words, they almost completely disabled security, wreaked some sort of havoc, and made a reasonably credible attempt to cover their tracks.